sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

     swiss install myapplication.elf

 This will remove any previously installed versions of `myapplication.elf`, and install the new one.
-There is currently no restriction on installing a new version while your application is running, but it's not guaranteed to work, and not recommended!
+It's even possible to install a new version while your application is running.
+The old version will continue to run until you restart the app.

 To install an app that should be used as the launcher menu, use the `-l` flag: